johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Most of the systems we write nowadays (whether we want it or not) are distributed.

-Most of the systems we write nowadays (whether we want it or not) are distributed.

 For example:
-- They might have multiple processes with the parent process using some ICP (inter-process communication) mechanism.
+- They might have multiple processes with the parent process using some IPC (inter-process communication) mechanism.
 - They might be part of a multi-service backend system that uses various networking technologies for communication between the nodes.
 - They might be a single service, but spread out across multiple nodes for availability and/or load-balancing reasons.